underoot/underoot.github.io/content/blog/en/2021/jira-zsh-autocomplete/index.md

 For our new alias `git fb` we've used alias that starts with exclamation markbecause our command isn't just mapping from value to name of sub-command of git — it is list of commands.

 So, imagine that you'd like to have completion for your name of tickets that will be based on your JIRA.
 It will be useful, right?
-I'm using <a href="https://www.zsh.org/" target="_blank">ZSH</a> as my shell and I will provide example of realization based on this shell.
+I'm using [ZSH](https://www.zsh.org/) as my shell and I will provide example of realization based on this shell.

 ZSH can automatically load functions for you from folders that you specify invariable fpath inside your ZSH initialization scripts, i.e. in `~/.zshrc`: